AR2202/Colourful/README.md

 With the exception of colour definitions, the entire Colourful program is a single expression and will be evaluated to a single expression in the SKI combinator calculus.

-### Colour definitions
+### Everything is immutable

 Colours are immutable.
 If re-defined, only the last definition is valid.
 The pre-defined colours cannot be re-defined.
 Any such attempt is ignored.

+### Colour definitions

 Due to the absence of parentheses, a change of evaluation order requires defining a new colour as the (partial) application of one colour to another.
+All user-defined colours count as being defined BEFORE the pre-defined colours.

+Defining aliases for existing colours, either explicitly or implicitly, is allowed.
+Here, explicitly means assigning an existing colour to a new colour name, whereas implicitly means defining a new colour as an application of a colour to another colour, where there already exists a colour with this definition.

 ### Encoding literals